mrvnthss/brightness-discrimination-2afc/README.md

 There are several parameters that can easily be changed in the `BrightnessDiscrimination.m` script that alter the experiment.
 They can be found in the *Configuration of Experiment* section of the script.

 - **Stimulus appearance**
     + `nBrightnesses`: Sets the number of different brightness levels to use.
-Ideally, this should be an odd number so that there are as many brightnesses brighter than the base brightness as there are brightnesses that are less bright than the base brightness.
+Ideally, this should be an odd number so that there are as many brightnesses brighter than the base brightness (which is simply the median brightness in this scenario) as there are brightnesses that are less bright than the base brightness.

     + `Brightness.rangePct`: Sets the range the brightnesses are to cover (as a fraction of the full range from black to white).